This is a ranking of colleges and universities based solely on the popularity of their Horticulture program. Read the methodology here.

 It is hard to beat Seattle Community College - South Campus if you wish to study Horticulture.
 Located in Seattle, Washington, this institution is a logical option for students who enjoy the exhilaration of a popular city.

+Seattle Community College - South Campus does not require freshmen to live on-campus.
 About 0.0% of Seattle Community College - South Campus' campus are not Washington residents, so, you will have lots of chances to befriend undergraduates throughout the country.
-Seattle Community College - South Campus does not require freshmen to live on-campus.
-Want to learn more about Seattle Community College - South Campus' campus?
-Take a virtual tour.
+Get a better idea of what student life at Seattle Community College - South Campus is like by enjoying some campus videos.

 It's hard to beat Washington State University if you want to study Horticulture.
-After getting their bachelor's degree, Horticulture students generally make about $35,879 in their early careers.
+Horticulture majors from Washington State University receive an earnings boost of approximately 9.1% over the average earnings of Horticulture majors.
 Students who enjoy a more slow-paced life will appreciate Washington State University's location in the small town of Pullman, Washington.

 Any student who is interested in Horticulture has to take a look at College of Southern Nevada.
-Based in Las Vegas, Nevada, this college is best suited for learners who flourish in an urban atmosphere.
+Want a large student body?
+This school has over 20,000 students on campus.

 Every student who is interested in Horticulture has to take a look at California Polytechnic State University - San Luis Obispo.
-California Polytechnic State University - San Luis Obispo Horticulture graduates make 17.9% more than the typical Horticulture grad.
-It is established in the suburban region of San Luis Obispo, California.
+Students who complete this degree state that they receive average early career income of $40,230 and mid-career income of $64,855.
+California Polytechnic State University - San Luis Obispo is among the largest schools in California.